minio/docs/source/reference/minio-mc/mc-cp.rst

       mc cp ~/mydata/object.txt play/mybucket/object.txt

-   If you specify a directory or bucket to :mc-cmd:`~mc cp SOURCE`, you must also specify :mc-cmd-option:`~mc cp recursive` to recursively copy the contents of that directory or bucket.
+   If you specify a directory or bucket to :mc-cmd:`~mc cp SOURCE`, you must also specify :mc-cmd:`~mc cp --recursive` to recursively copy the contents of that directory or bucket.
 If you omit the ``--recursive`` argument, :mc:`~mc cp` only copies objects in the top level of the specified directory or bucket.